 Styles for Blogs

 One common theme of online blog readers is that they get distracted easily by the massive amount of information out there.
-Now that we are aware that they practise a different reading style, how can a blogger adapt to such a reading characteristic?
+Now that we are aware that they practice a different reading style, how can a blogger adapt to such a reading characteristic?
 Here are a few tips:

 Since reading online is a rather ‘scattered’ affair, it means that readers may easily lose their attention or focus in wordy blogs.
 They wouldn’t want to see chunks of words lumped together in a single big paragraph.
 Instead, they want paragraphs to be concise and interesting enough to keep them captivated enough keep reading.

 Again, their short attention spans mean that they wouldn’t want to waste time figuring out what your point is.
 Rather, you should organize your points in a form of sections and listings to make your article more ‘readable’.
 The moment your readers start to wonder what you’re talking about, you risk losing them to another site in the search engine results.

 As a result of the wealth of information available online, online readers are spoilt for choice.
 Such choices may exist for written articles as well, in the form of a visit to the physical library.
 But once we factor in the ease of quick access, online reading seems to offer so much more than its offline alternative.
 Each new site, with new ideas and information which we can draw upon, is just a click away.
 Your quest for knowledge never seems to end.